 Fallout 4: 111 Tips to Survive Survival Difficulty

-Welcome to possibly the most comprehensive tips article on Fallout 4's survival difficulty.
-So, sit back, relax and grab a Nuka Cola.
+Welcome to possibly the most comprehensive tips article on Fallout 4's Survival difficulty mode.
+So sit back, relax, and grab a Nuka Cola.
 This is going to be a long one.

-Unless you've been living under a rock, blind-folded, with your fingers in your ears, humming loudly, you've probably heard about survival difficulty in Fallout 4.
+Unless you've been living under a rock, blind-folded, with your fingers in your ears, you've probably heard about Survival difficulty in Fallout 4.
 Survival difficulty replaces the normal Fallout experience with something significantly more nightmarish.
-Things are generally bleaker and more unforgiving and every enemy's lethality is significantly higher.
+Things are generally bleaker and more unforgiving, and every enemy's lethality is significantly higher.

 - Fatigue from associated health concerns reduces AP, meaning less sprinting time and VATS.

 - The need to drink, eat, and sleep regularly, lest stats be diminished and fatigue set in.
 Eventually, you suffer periodic damage which will cause death.

 - Diseases can be contracted that have different effects.
 One such complication requires more sleep; another is an infection that causes periodic damage.